nhs-r-community/statements-on-tools/README.md

 Packages make R better: easier to use and learn, more flexible, and with richer options for analysis.
 They are a feature and not a bug.

+The recognised global repository for R packages is called CRAN (the [Comprehensive R Archive Network](https://cran.r-project.org/)).
+R packages must pass through a strict system of checks across multiple platforms if they're to be accepted into CRAN.
+Acceptance is a sign of quality and a protective measure that helps ensure that packages meet minimum standards.
+It also provides extra assurance to business IT teams that the packages are 'safe' for use.

 The power of packages is reflected in the number of them that are available.
-CRAN (the [Comprehensive R Archive Network](https://cran.r-project.org/)) currently lists a total of 18872 packages.
+CRAN currently lists a total of 18872 packages.
 Adding and updating packages is one of the ways that R keeps developing.
 Many community groups - including [NHS-R](https://nhsrcommunity.com/about) - have produced packages to do useful things for their work.
 And these packages are freely available to the community.

 (something something open source software)
 (Might be nice to have a greatest hits box of links here)